Research Area: Health | Status: Ongoing | Led By: Researcher and student-infused

 your loved one to age in place.

-12-hour workshops (delivered over four, 3 to 4 hour sessions) are being offered from August, 2022 to January, 2023, teaching you practical skills for accessing, navigating, and organizing care and services for your loved ones.
+12-hour workshops (delivered over three, four-to-six-hour sessions) are being offered from November 2023 to February 2024, teaching you practical skills for accessing, navigating, and organizing care and services for your loved ones.

-As part of a research study, you may be eligible to participate in a workshop that will be held in your local community center or long-term care facility.
+As part of a research study, you may be eligible to participate in a workshop that will be held in your local community center.

 These FREE workshops are organized by Licensed Practical Nurses from the New Brunswick Community College, to help you learn what you need in a safe, supported, and comfortable group atmosphere.